 3) For the European market

-When it comes to the UK and Germany, some of the names of Chipotle’s dishes were changed in order to resonate better with consumers.
+When it comes to the UK and Germany, some of the names of Chipotle’s dishes were changed.
+Why?
+Well so it resonates better with consumers.
 For example, cilantro-lime rice in the UK is actually called coriander-lime rice.

 4) Not THAT Spicy

 For some cultures, most of the food included in a regular Chipotle menu is way too spicy.
-This is certainly the case for the U.K., which is why some travelers might have noticed that European menus are less spicy than Americans…makes you wanna put it to a test, doesn’t it?
+This is certainly the case for the UK.
+This is why some travelers might have noticed that European menus are less spicy than Americans.
+Makes you wanna put it to a test, doesn’t it?

 5) Premium prices?

 The farther you get from the original ingredients, the harder it is to find them.
 And if they’re more expensive, so will your order.
-There are some key components of Chipotle’s menu that cost more abroad, which turned the brand into a premium product within those markets.
+There are some key components of Chipotle’s menu that cost more abroad.
+And this turned the brand into a premium product within those markets.

 6) Kid’s meal, still to come